discretize/discretize-guides/guides/what-should-i-play/index.md

 | ---- | --------- | -- | ------------| ------ | ------- |
 | [<Specialization name="Firebrand" disableLink />](/builds/guardian/heal-firebrand) | <Rating value="4"/> | <Rating value="1"/> | <Rating value="3"/> | <Rating value="1"/> | <Rating value="2"/> |
 <Message>
 This build is very common in PuGs.
-It is part of a composition called PuG meta, you can read more about it [here](/guides/meta-explained).
-We **recommend** to play [Heal Renegade](/builds/revenant/heal-renegade) for statics who are starting out and know the mechanics (after around 9000-15000+ <Item id="94020"/>).
-This recommendation is because  <Specialization name="Firebrand"/> can deal way more damage than <Specialization name="Renegade"/> (Leading to higher group DPS).
-However if you fail mechanics <Specialization name="Firebrand" text="Heal Firebrand"/> is a way to success.
+It is part of a composition called PuG Meta.
+More info about this composition can be found [here](/guides/meta-explained).
+This build provides a high amount of boons and a lot of safety to the group via its healing.
+It therefore shines most in less experienced groups as well as when you have bad instabilities.
+Once the safety of a dedicated healer is no longer needed, you can move on to running [Power Firebrand](/builds/guardian/power-firebrand) or [Condi Firebrand](/builds/guardian/condi-firebrand).
+We also added a hybrid variant that is in-between the full heal and damage versions called [Seraph Firebrand](/builds/guardian/seraph-firebrand) for parties wanting to transition to no heal runs.
 </Message>

 It provides permanent <Boon name="Quickness"/>, <Boon name="Regeneration"/>, <Boon name="Fury"/> and a decent amount of might.
 Exactly like the meta-counterpart it provides good offensive support via <Skill name="Bane Signet"/>, it is important to understand that the signet share is essential to faster runs and sharing extra power during <Effect name="Exposed"/> (broken Defiance bar).
 The main source of <Boon name="Quickness"/> is <Skill name="Mantra of Solace"/> and <Skill name="Mantra of Potence"/>; <Skill name="Feel My Wrath"/> is optional.